 “You are worthy, our Lord and God, to receive the glory and the honor and the power, for You have created all things, and because of Your will they were, and were created.”

 Our God is a God of purpose

 “Predestinating us unto sonship through Jesus Christ to Himself, according to the good pleasure of His will.”

-Ephesians 1:5 says that God predestinated us unto sonship according to the good pleasure of His will.
+Ephesians 1:5 tells us God predestinated us “unto sonship through Jesus Christ to Himself according to the good pleasure of His will.”